guilima95/Currency-Quotation/README.md

 # Token:
 When I created the bot from the Telegram documentation, I got the token to use Lib Telegram.BotAPI.

-# EURBRLAlert:
-Base value that I want to receive the alert when the Euro arrives.

 # Approaches, Technologies ...
 Azure Function type isoleted .NET 7 Function Integration with Telegram Bot using Telegram.BotAPI -> https://github.com/Eptagone/Telegram.BotAPI